zaidajani/commuter-mac/README.md

 # commuter-mac

-API development tool used for testing and development of an API - Mac Os version
+API development tool used for testing and development of an API - Mac OS version

 ## Demo